 When you do get a chance to hit an oncoming ball solidly, an unusual hitting technique often works better than the instinctive one- or two-fisted punch.
 Try hitting the ball simultaneously with the pinky-end pad of your dominant hand (like a close-fisted karate chop) and the palm of your other hand.
 This gives you the ideal combination of power and control.

 When you have control of the ball, hitting with the fingers and palm of your inside hand is the best choice.
 You only need enough power to get the ball over your opponent once.
 As long as you can keep hitting it each time around, you're all set.
-A punch might hit be too hard or too wobbly to allow you to hit well on the next wrap.
+A punch might be hit too hard or too wobbly to allow you to hit well on the next wrap.

 In every sport, practice is essential.
 Tetherball is the easiest of all ball sports to practice all alone.
 Here are a few skills that can be improved greatly in solo practice: